trevinwisaksana/Livenode/README.md

 <p align="center">
   <em>The GIF on the left shows a user animating a cube in Livenote's Scene Editor while on the right shows the result projected in augmented reality.
-As the GIF on the left was recorded on MacBook, it is unable to use augmented reality.
+As the GIF on the left was recorded on a MacBook, it is unable to use augmented reality.
 The result on the right is done on an iPhone using the Livenote app.</em>
 </p>